Last Updated on July 8, 2026 by Emma Fajcz | Published: December 3, 2019

 People say that the way you spend New Year’s Eve sets the tone for the year to come.
-While that’s a matter of perspective, if you consider this from an epicurean point of view, you’ll want to choose Paris restaurants on New Year’s wisely.
 Will the new year be full of candlelit meals, raucous group dinners with sharing plates, or Michelin-starred tasting menus?
+No matter what you love, here’s 6 Paris restaurants open on New Year’s Eve and New Year’s Day that will help you celebrate the new year deliciously!

 Regardless of how you want to ring in the new year, you can’t go wrong by spending the holiday in Paris.
 The only problem might be deciding where to eat.